lexibank/tlopo/out/vol3/chapter5.md

 Figure 5.3 Hernandia nymphaeifolia, sea hearse tree

 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 192) describes Hernandia nymphaeifolia as 'one of the most frequent beach trees' in New Ireland.
-It is a small tree with hard white wood, white flowers and spher- ical white fruit about 3cm in diameter which ripen to pink ([Gowers 1976](../references.md#source-Gowers1976): 85).
+It is a small tree with hard white wood, white flowers and spherical white fruit about 3cm in diameter which ripen to pink ([Gowers 1976](../references.md#source-Gowers1976): 85).

-The Nakanai of New Britain and people in parts of Van- uatu use the trunk for making canoe hulls.
-The Nakanai also use the wood for hourglass drums ([Floyd 1954](../references.md#source-Floyd1954), Gow- ers 1976: 85).
+The Nakanai of New Britain and people in parts of Vanuatu use the trunk for making canoe hulls.
+The Nakanai also use the wood for hourglass drums ([Floyd 1954](../references.md#source-Floyd1954), [Gowers 1976](../references.md#source-Gowers1976): 85).

 [Bennett](../references.md#source-Bennettnd) ([n.d.](../references.md#source-Bennettnd)) comments that at Biliau (north coast of New Guinea) the flowers are used on a hook to attract fish when one is fishing from a moving boat.

-On Waya Island (Fiji) the flowers are said to have pro- vided medicine for asthma ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)), and Gowers also reports that it was held to have medicinal prop- erties in Vanuatu.
+On Waya Island (Fiji) the flowers are said to have provided medicine for asthma ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)), and Gowers also reports that it was held to have medicinal properties in Vanuatu.

 <a id="p-137"></a>

-There is some evidence that for early Oceanic speakers Hernandia nymphaeifolia and Thespesia populnea ([§4.1.6](#s-4-1)) formed a taxon.[^7] Both are small shore trees and both have hard wood that is used for hourglass drums.
-In Lau the regular reflex of POc &ast;biRi-biRi 'H. nym- phaefolia' denotes 'T. populnea'.
+There is some evidence that for early Oceanic speakers Hernandia nymphaeifolia and Thespesia populnea (§4.1 .6) formed a taxon.[^7] Both are small shore trees and both have hard wood that is used for hourglass drums.
+In Lau the regular reflex of POc &ast;biRi-biRi 'H. nymphaefolia' denotes 'T. populnea'.
 In Wayan Fijian the same is true of a borrowed reflex of &ast;biRi-biRi.
 The Kiribati reflex of &ast;biRi-biRi appears to denote both tree species.

-The Nduke and Roviana reflexes appear to denote Excoecaria agallocha (ch.6, [§4.3](#s-4-3)), the leaves of which resemble those of H. nymphaeifolia (W. McClatchey, pers. comm.).
+The Nduke and Roviana reflexes appear to denote Excoecaria agallocha (ch.6, §4.3), the leaves of which resemble those of H. nymphaeifolia (W. McClatchey, pers. comm.).

 [Clark](../references.md#source-Clark1996) ([1996](../references.md#source-Clark1996)) takes the &ast;-r- of PNCV &ast;biri-biri below to reflect POc &ast;-r-, but loss of the rhotic in PPn &ast;pipi points to POc &ast;-R-.
 Recent work by [Lynch](../references.md#source-Lynch2007) ([2007](../references.md#source-Lynch2007)) shows that PNCV &ast;-r- may reflect either POc &ast;-r- or POc &ast;-R-, confirming that the POc form was almost certainly &ast;biRi-biRi.
 There is a margin of uncertainty because the Polynesian forms have short i where long vowels are expected, and the authors of POLLEX suggest that this may reflect borrowing.